Comet Parquet Scan Implementations#

 The native_datafusion and native_iceberg_compat scans share the following limitations:

-• When reading Parquet files written by systems other than Spark that contain columns with the logical types UINT_8 or UINT_16, Comet will produce different results than Spark because Spark does not preserve or understand these logical types.
-Arrow-based readers, such as DataFusion and Comet do respect these types and read the data as unsigned rather than signed.
-By default, Comet will fall back to native_comet when scanning Parquet files containing byte or short types (regardless of the logical type).
-This behavior can be disabled by setting spark.comet.scan.allowIncompatible=true.
+• When reading Parquet files written by systems other than Spark that contain columns with the logical type UINT_8 (unsigned 8-bit integers), Comet may produce different results than Spark.
+Spark maps UINT_8 to ShortType, but Comet’s Arrow-based readers respect the unsigned type and read the data as unsigned rather than signed.
+Since Comet cannot distinguish ShortType columns that came from UINT_8 versus signed INT16, by default Comet falls back to Spark when scanning Parquet files containing ShortType columns.
+This behavior can be disabled by setting spark.comet.scan.unsignedSmallIntSafetyCheck=false.
+Note that ByteType columns are always safe because they can only come from signed INT8, where truncation preserves the signed value.

 • No support for default values that are nested types (e.g., maps, arrays, structs).
 Literal default values are supported.